 - GDPR requires event planners (and event management agencies) to play a bigger role in securing their event data and ensuring that third party suppliers (ex. event tech suppliers) are also GDPR compliant.
 Not doing so can result in big fines and lost business.

 Are your events ready for GDPR?
-Get your FREE eBook: ‘The Event Planner’s Guide to GDPR Compliance’, and learn what impact Europe’s new data protection regulation will have on event marketing, data management and event technology – as well as what steps event planners need to take NOW to get ready for the May 2018 deadline.
+Get your FREE eBook: ‘The Event Planner’s Guide to GDPR Compliance’, and learn what impact Europe’s new data protection regulation will have on event marketing, data management and event technology – as well as what steps event planners need to take to comply to the new requirements.

 How Event Planners Can Prepare for GDPR

 It’s easy to look at GDPR compliance as a technology initiative and not a business one.
 But the reality is that even though it may be the responsibility of your IT and legal teams to sort it all out, there are a number of things that event planners need to do to make sure they don’t put their organisations at risk.

 This checklist highlights the key steps to take to prepare your events for GDPR, based on advice published by the UK Information Commissioner’s Office (ICO):

 One of the first things you need to do is make sure that everyone in the events team (as well as other departments that deal with your event data) are aware that the law is changing to GDPR.
 They need to understand the changes you’re going to make around collecting, storing and managing the personal information of people coming to your events.
 They need to understand what they need to do to keep that data safe.
 And most importantly, they need to understand the risks of non-compliance (fines up to €20 million or 4% of your global annual turnover) and identify the areas that could cause problems under GDPR.